 The Common Seal of the Council will be kept in a safe place in the custody of the Monitoring Officer.
 A decision of the Council, or of any part of it, will be sufficient authority for sealing any document necessary to give effect to the decision.
-Subject to Contract Procedure Rule 21, the affixing of the Common Seal will be attested by the Head of Paid Service or Monitoring Officer .
-In the absence of both the Head of Paid Service and the Monitoring Officer the, Common Seal can be attested by the Mayor or Deputy Mayor.
+Subject to Contract Procedure Rule 212, the affixing of the Common Seal will be attested by the Head of Paid Service or Monitoring Officer Mayor or, in his or her absence, by the Deputy Mayor.
+In the absence of both the Head of Paid Service and the Monitoring Office Mayor and Deputy Mayor the, Common Seal can be attested by the Mayor or Deputy MayorHead of Paid Service or Monitoring Officer.

 ARTICLE 14 - SUSPENSION, INTERPRETATION AND PUBLICATION OF THE CONSTITUTION a) Limit to suspension.
 The Articles of this Constitution may not be suspended.
-Rules of procedure may be suspended by the Cabinet or by a committee or the Full Council, following a vote and will only apply at the meeting at which that vote is taken.
+Rules of procedure may be suspended by the Cabinet or by a ccommittee or the Full Council, following a vote and will only apply at the meeting at which that vote is taken.